 Let’s Start off with Amy who asks the first question:

 I’ve been seeing a guy for about a month now.
-Neither of us have told anyone about the relationship I sort of want to, but he does not.
+Neither of us has told anyone about the relationship I sort of want to, but he does not.

 Why does my boyfriend feel the need to keep our relationship a secret?
 Should I be worried?